seuros/meridian/BUILDING.md

 > [!TIP]
 >
-> If your repository fork has `diverged from RefindPlusRepo`, refer to the [REPOSITORY SYNC](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md#repository-sync) section below for sync options.
+> If your repository fork has `diverged from RefindPlusRepo`, refer to the [REPOSITORY SYNC](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md#repository-sync) section for sync options.

 <br><br>